vac-mmis/GUI4PDT/backend/doc/modules/Types.Objects.md

 This file contains types used to define objects and their attributes PDTs JSON files must follows these representations to be loaded

 New object attributes must be added here.
-If it's a distributed property, it should have a `dist` sub-attribute which should contains one of the types available in Distribution like this :
+If it's a distributed property, it should have a `dist` sub-attribute which should contains one of the types available in [Distributions](Types.Distributions.md) like this :

 ```ts
 export type NewPropertyJSON =